quipucords/quipucords/docs/source/man.rst

 ``--become_user=user``

-  Sets the user to become when running an ansible playbook.
-The default is set to 'root' when the credential type is network.
+  Sets the user to become when running a privileged command during network scan.

 The information in a credential, such as a password, become password, SSH keys, the become_method, or even the username, might change.
 For example, network security might require passwords to be updated every few months.
 Use the ``qpc cred edit`` command to change the SSH credential information in a credential.
 The parameters for ``qpc cred edit`` are the same as those for ``qpc cred add``.